Explore the Foundations of the Natural World

 - Become a research scientist.
 Once you gain experience running your own experiments here at Elms, you can confidently apply to graduate school programs and continue your academic journey to a master’s degree or Ph.D.
 Our master of science in biomedical sciences program is the perfect place to further your knowledge and prepare for professional health programs.

 - Become a medical expert.
 The healthcare field is in constant need of doctors, physician assistants (PAs), pharmacists, and more.
-As a biology major, you can tailor your studies to prepare for med school, PA school, or more specialized programs in disciplines like veterinary medicine, optometry, and more.
+As a biology major, you can tailor your studies to prepare for med school, PA school, or more specialized programs in disciplines like veterinary medicine or optometry.
 We also offer an undergraduate pre-health, pre-med track for students who know they want to practice medicine.

 - Become a science teacher.
 Use your knowledge to help students investigate the mysteries of the universe.
 If you double major in biology and education at Elms, you can learn strategies for helping kids of all ages embrace their curiosity, conduct experiments, develop analytical thinking skills, and pursue their interests in STEM fields.